This post is also available in: Italiano (Italian)

 In medieval tournaments he was able to bring knights who, with their armor, could weigh almost 200 kg. and it was the best breed to tow wagons and cars without suspension along the impractical English roads.

-Throughout history, the Horse Shire has been called in various ways: war horse, old English black horse, horse chariot horse, great horse for its massive size: although the standard is around 175 cm at the withers, this horse can easily reach two meters at the withers but, despite its size, the Shire Horse is an extremely docile and sweet horse, generous and brave.
+Throughout history, the Shire Horse has been called in various ways: war horse, old English black horse, horse chariot horse, great horse for its massive size: although the standard is around 175 cm at the withers, this horse can easily reach two meters at the withers but, despite its size, the Shire Horse is an extremely docile and sweet horse, generous and brave.

 Now some Curiosities.